Sausage, Brussels Sprouts and Parmesan Pasta will be on the table in just 20 minutes! Savory, satisfying, and simple to make too.

 Directions

-- Meanwhile, heat 2 Tablespoons extra virgin olive oil in the skillet then add brussels sprouts and red chili pepper flakes, season with salt and pepper, then saute until the brussels sprout are tender, 3-4 minutes.
-Add garlic then saute for 1 more minute or until very fragrant.
+- Heat extra virgin olive oil in the skillet then add brussels sprouts and red chili pepper flakes, season with salt and pepper, and saute until the brussels sprouts are tender, 3-4 minutes.
+Add garlic then saute for 1 more minute.

 OMG This looks so good!